-Newly emerging technologies such as nanotechnologies, as well as deeper insights into the metabolism of buildings and urban settlements are some of the keys to a wider use of renewable energies and a drastic reduction of buildings' dependence on fossil fuels.
+Newly emerging technologies and methods, as well as deeper insights into the metabolism of buildings and urban settlements are some of the keys to a wider use of renewable energies and a drastic reduction of buildings' dependence on fossil fuels.
 Greener lighting, improved building management strategies, new materials and better solar energy generation systems all serve the same aim and ultimately need to be coordinated to make future buildings and cities energy efficient as well as healthy and comfortable to live in.
 In this context, the biannual international conference CISBAT is more relevant than ever.
-The Solar Energy and Building Physics Laboratory (LESO-PB) of the EPFL is therefore delighted to organise the next CISBAT Conference from 4 to 6 September 2019 on the topic "Climate Resilient Cities - Energy Efficiency & Renewables in the Digital Era".
+The Solar Energy and Building Physics Laboratory (LESO-PB) of the EPFL is therefore delighted to organise the next CISBAT Conference from 8 to 10 September 2021 on the topic "Carbon Neutral Cities - Energy Efficiency & Renewables in the Digital Era".

 The Solar Energy and Building Physics Laboratory (LESO-PB) works at the forefront of research and technological development in renewable energy, building science and urban physics.
 It is part of the School of Architecture, Civil and Environmental Engineering (ENAC) of the Ecole Polytechnique Federale de Lausanne (EPFL) in Switzerland.
 The Laboratory is located in an experimental building on the EPFL campus where a staff of more than fourty scientists and technicians collaborate under the direction of Prof. Dr Jean-Louis Scartezzini and four group leaders.
 The LESO-PB has acquired a solid national and international reputation in the academic world through the generation and transfer of advanced scientific knowledge geared to the requirements of the built environment and sustainable development.
 More about LESO-PB.

-The 2019 Conference is organised in academic partnership with Cambridge University and MIT.
-Swiss scientific partners of the conference are the Swiss Charter of the International Building Simulation Association IBPSA as well as the Swiss Competence Center for Energy Efficiency in Buildings and Districts SCCER FEEB&D.
+The 2021 Conference is organised in academic partnership with Cambridge University and MIT.
+Another scientific partner of the conference is the Swiss Charter of the International Building Simulation Association IBPSA .

 Proceedings of past conferences: